chengyf5566/SC2002_SCSD_Grp6/README.md

 ---

 ## **NOTES**
-If you encounter an error reading data files, ensure the path in the CSV Reader classes matches your data file paths.
+-If you encounter an error reading data files, ensure the path in the CSV Reader classes matches your data file paths.
+-Ensure all data files are ##closed## before executing the code to prevent read/write conflicts.

 ---